tomasen/rollover/README.md

 to restart itself to complete the upgrade.

 ## Unit test
-It's hard to write unit test for a process keep restarting(exit/fork).
+It's hard to write unit tests for a process keep restarting(exit/fork).

 Here is how it can be tested:

-1. Build and start the parent process
+1. Build and start a parent process
 ```
 go build -o ./bin/example ./example
 ./bin/example -any=arguments -we=want -inherited=to -be=tested